Steven Rose: Academic career

 Together with Hilary Rose he was a founder member of the British Society for Social Responsibility in Science in the 1960s, and more recently they have been instrumental in calling for a boycott of Israeli academic institutions for as long as Israel continues its occupation of the Palestinian Territories, on the grounds of Israeli academics' close relationship with the IDF.
 An open letter initiated by Steven and Hilary Rose, and also signed by 123 other academics was published in The Guardian on 6 April 2002.
 In 2004 Hilary Rose and he were the founding members of the British Committee for the Universities of Palestine.

 Rose was for several years a regular panellist on BBC Radio 4's ethics debating series The Moral Maze.
 He was a Distinguished Supporter of Humanists UK.
 He was part of the Royal Society's working group producing their Brain Waves modules on the state of neuroscience and its social framing, and was a member of the Nuffield Council on Bioethics Working Party on Novel Neurotechnologies.
 His recent books with Hilary Rose include Alas Poor Darwin: Arguments against Evolutionary Psychology, in 2012, Genes, Cells and Brains: the Promethean promises of the new biology (Verso), described by Guardian reviewer Steven Poole as "fascinating, lucid and angry" with a "lethally impressive hit ratio", and most recently Can Neuroscience Change Our Minds?
 (Polity, 2016).
 His audio-autobiography forms part of the British Library's National Life Stories Collection of distinguished scientists.
 The sociologist Nikolas Rose is his younger brother.
 Hilary and he had two sons.
 He remained an atheist.

+Rose was a defender of the use of animals in medical research, accepting the description of himself as a "vivisector".
+The issue of animal rights was debated by him and Jolyon Jenkins in the pages of New Statesman and Society.